-Beginning with students who matriculated in fall 2015, candidates for M.D./Ph.D. degrees will normally begin their thesis research after completing the first four terms of the School of Medicine curriculum.
-Students will complete two twelve-week clinical rotations at the end of the second year of medical school that will enable them to participate in longitudinal clinical experiences during their Ph.D. years.
-Students following this schedule are expected to take their Step I board exams in the summer following the second year of medical school and to affiliate with a graduate program by the beginning of the third year of the program.
+M.D. and Ph.D. training is highly integrated throughout a student's time at Yale.
+M.D./ Ph.D. students begin their Ph.D. dissertation research after completing the first eighteen months of the pre-clinical School of Medicine curriculum.
+Students will complete two twelve-week clinical rotations at the end of the second year of medical school and participate in longitudinal clinical experiences during their Ph.D. years.
+Students are expected to take their Step I board exams in the summer following the second year of medical school and affiliate with a graduate program by the beginning of the third year of the program.
 Only under unusual circumstances will students be allowed to complete more or less than six months of clerkships prior to beginning Ph.D. work; this requires prior approval of the director.

-During the first and second years of medical school, the majority of M.D./Ph.D. students take, for credit, graduate-level courses primarily designed for them.
-These courses supplement the core medical school curriculum and can be applied toward the course requirements of the student's chosen Ph.D. program.
-The summer between the first and second years is spent in lab rotation(s), the purpose of which is to orient students in the selection of a thesis mentor and research area.
-However, students must request affiliation with a particular department in the Graduate School by the beginning of their third year of study in the joint-degree program.
+During the first and second years of medical school, the majority of M.D./Ph.D. students complete graduate-level courses co-listed in the medical and graduate schools.
+In addition, there are M.D./Ph.D.-specific courses that complement the core medical school curriculum, and course credit can be applied toward the requirements of the student's chosen Ph.D. program.
+Lab rotations (up to two approximately five-week rotations) in the summer between the first and second years allow students to explore potential thesis mentors and research projects.
+Students request affiliation with a particular department in the Graduate School by the beginning of their third year of study in the program.
 Any exceptions must be approved by the director of the M.D./Ph.D.
-Program and the director of graduate studies (DGS) of their proposed Ph.D. department.
+Program and the director of graduate studies (DGS) of the proposed Ph.D. department.

-A student admitted to the joint-degree program must satisfy the Graduate School Honors requirement and complete all predissertation requirements within four terms of affiliation with the Ph.D. department.
-These include course requirements, teaching requirements if applicable, a departmental qualifying examination, and the submission of an approved prospectus.
-At that point, the student is admitted to candidacy.
-Students in the M.D./Ph.D.
-Program must be admitted to candidacy one full year before they expect to be awarded the Ph.D. degree.
+Students admitted to the joint-degree program must satisfy the Graduate School Honors requirement and complete all predissertation requirements within four terms of affiliation with the Ph.D. department.
+To be admitted to candidacy, students in the M.D./ Ph.D.
+Program must fulfill the Ph.D. program course requirements, teaching requirements if applicable, a departmental qualifying examination, and the submission of an approved prospectus.
 An average of three to four years is spent completing the Ph.D. requirements.